Mosley, Walter. Charcoal Joe. Doubleday, New York. 2016. F;4/17.

 I think this is the first mystery novel I’ve reviewed.
 I confess here that I take a break from “serious” literary reading once in awhile because I can’t easily find anything compelling enough to commit to and I want something equivalent to watching a Netflix TV series: Deaver, McConaughey, Child, Connely, Grisham…

 Walter Mosley is prolific, he has dozens of mysteries and non-fiction works to his name.
 He’s in his mid-60s, and writes semi-sequential mysteries about particular characters, in this case “Easy” (Ezekiel) Rawlins, a private investigator.
 The characters are nearly all black like Mr. Mosley, and criticism establishes that he deals with blacks-in-America issues in a sequential way through his books.
-I found the racial polemic behind his narrative mild and reasonable, the black idiom charming, genuine, and compelling in- and of-itself.
+I found his racial polemic mild and reasonable, the black idiom charming, genuine, and compelling in- and of-itself.

 Easy is comfortably-off, has just started a private investigation firm with a couple of buddies, and is set to propose marriage to his girlfriend.
 The marriage proposal’s complexity drove for me the first stake into the heart of ordinary thriller-mystery traffic.
-I had a quite gripping art gallery experience reading the description of our hero’s emotional response to the marriage proposal.
-This is subjective of course but as I read that description, I had independently of what I was reading a sentiment I have had intermittently (and struggled to understand) for maybe 60 years, and suddenly as I read of this fictional character’s feelings I recognized that sentiment was … simply sadness.
+I had an art gallery experience reading the description of our hero’s emotional response.
+This is subjective of course but I had – independently of what I was reading – a sentiment I have had intermittently (and struggled to understand) for maybe 60 years, and suddenly as I read this fictional character’s feelings I recognized that sentiment was … sadness.

-I have no credible idea what that emotional onnectionmeant, except to say that I inferred in my reading experience enough surprised literary grace for me to suspend disbelief.
-This would be a smaller-scope kind of thing than I had for example with The Hours by Cunningham, but still that artistic leap of faith seemed to result in an epiphany.
-Enough, I thought at the time, to convince me that I was dealing with something beyond the adventures of The Lincoln Lawyer.
+I have no idea what that emotional connection meant, except to say that I inferred in my reading experience enough literary grace for me to suspend disbelief.
+This would be a smaller-scope kind of thing than I had for example with The Hours by Cunningham, but still: an epiphany.
+Enough to convince me that I was dealing with something beyond the adventures of The Lincoln Lawyer.

 The writing is full of nuance and atmosphere.
 A minimum-security detention facility resounds with the dark ambiguity of Kafka’s Trial as Easy finds his way past its outer levels, and indeed Easy later remarks on the similarity.
 I somehow found it comforting to find in tough-guy prose “of” always following “couple” when it means two.
 Minor details but examples of literary-level care being taken.

-Our hero Rawlings takes on a case and gets embroiled with titular character Charcoal Joe who is or was romantically involved with an attractive girl with whom he had a son who has become an academic and who has been accused, wrongly, of murder.
-The downfall for me of this beautifully-written story is that the plot and characters become Dostoyevskian to the point where Kindle x-ray and online critiques aren’t enough to untangle things.
-It just wasn’t clear to me what happened in the end and in this kind of a story unlike some postmodern short fiction sketch you need to know.
+Our hero Rawlings takes on a case and gets embroiled with titular character Charcoal Joe who is or was romantically involved with a girl with whom he had a son who has become an academic and who has been accused, wrongly, of murder.
+The downfall for me of this beautifully-written story is that the plot and characters become Dostoyevskian.
+Kindle x-ray and online critiques weren’t enough to untangle things.
+It just wasn’t clear to me what happened in the end and in this kind of a story unlike some postmodern short fiction you need to know.

-It didn’t bother me that Easy’s name described how it was for him developing relationships with the gorgeous women who kept easing into view.
-Somehow that was fortuitous and it wasn’t necessary to get pumped up to the level of his successful passive seduction to enjoy keeping company with this character.
+It didn’t bother me that Easy’s name described how much trouble he had developing relationships with the gorgeous women who kept appearing.
+Somehow that was fortuitous and I enjoyed keeping company with him.
 Easy is just so charming: